zsrtp/tpgz/docs/DevOverview.md

 The repository structure is separated like so:

-- `/.devcontainer`: Used to setup the dev container allowing a standardized development environment.
+- `/.devcontainer/`: Used to setup the dev container allowing a standardized development environment.
 More details in the section [*IDE Setup*](#ide-setup).
-- `/.github/workflows`: Contains the configuration of the different workflows used to check the good quality of the code.
+- `/.github/workflows/`: Contains the configuration of the different workflows used to check the good quality of the code.
 This is not a folder you should usually need to interact with.
-- `.vscode`: Contains the configuration files for **VSCode**.
+- `/.vscode/`: Contains the configuration files for **VSCode**.
 More details in the section [*IDE Setup*](#ide-setup).
-- `bin`: Contains the executable binaries and scripts that are used by the compilation pipeline.
+- `/bin/`: Contains the executable binaries and scripts that are used by the compilation pipeline.
 More details in the section [*Compilation pipeline*](#compilation-pipeline).
-- `build_...`: User created.
+- `/build_.../`: User created.
 Rquired in order to build the project.
 More details in [*Compilation Pipeline*](#compilation-pipeline) and [*IDE Setup*](#ide-setup).
-- `cmake`: Contains **CMake** scripts used in the compilation pipeline to import libraries, tools, configurations, ..., from outside the project.
+- `/cmake/`: Contains **CMake** scripts used in the compilation pipeline to import libraries, tools, configurations, ..., from outside the project.
 More details in [*Compilation pipeline*](#compilation-pipeline).
-- `common`: Contains the code samples that are reused between modules.
+- `/common/`: Contains the code samples that are reused between modules.
-- `docs`: Contains useful documentation files.
+- `/docs/`: Contains useful documentation files.
-- `external`: Contains libraries that the project links against, as well as scripts useful during development.
+- `/external/`: Contains libraries that the project links against, as well as scripts useful during development.
-- `external/gcn_c`: Contains DolphinOS bindings that can be used to interface with the game's code.
+- `/external/gcn_c/`: Contains DolphinOS bindings that can be used to interface with the game's code.
-- `external/libtp_c`: Contains bindings that are specific for Twilight Princess that can be used to interface with the game's code.
+- `/external/libtp_c/`: Contains bindings that are specific for Twilight Princess that can be used to interface with the game's code.
-- `external/misc`: Contains scripts useful during development (for example, generating save files metadata, or converting an image/font into our custom file format).
+- `/external/misc/`: Contains scripts useful during development (for example, generating save files metadata, or converting an image/font into our custom file format).
-- `isos`: User created.
+- `/isos/`: User created.
 Contains the dump of each version of the game provided by the user.
 They must comply with the folling mapping depending on the version of the game:
   - `GCN_NTSCU` -> `GZ2E01.iso`
   - `GCN_PAL` -> `GZ2P01.iso`
   - `GCN_NTSCJ` -> `GZ2J01.iso`